amilashanaka/amilashanaka/README.md

 - 👀 I’m interested in PHP/Python

-I live in the south-west Welsh town of Neath Port Talbot with my wife and two children (SA11 2HN).
-I am permitted to work 20 hours a week as a student, which will be increased to full time by the end of January.
-My wife, who has 12 years of teaching experience, is looking for a full-time position with sponsorship.
-I am currently searching for a senior or full-stack development role, either full-time or part-time.
-In any industry.
-I am open to relocating at any time.
+I live in the south-west Welsh town of Neath Port Talbot (UK) with my wife and two children.

 Work Experience (development):